 Now that you’ve researched what life will be like on Cape Breton Island, in Nova Scotia, Canada, it’s time to start packing.
 First and foremost, begin by packing your personal identification, required documents for studying in Canada, any medications you may need, and extra cash for any unexpected situations along the way.
 Next, pack clothing that’s appropriate for each of the seasons you’ll be studying with us.
 Aside from that, pack a few favourite things to make your new home-away-from-home more comfortable.

-And to finalize your packing efforts, be sure to check out what items are not allowed in Canada.
+To finalize your packing efforts, be sure to check out what items are not allowed in Canada.

 And as a final, but unofficial step, we recommend downloading and perhaps printing this pre-arrival checklist to keep your planning efforts in check throughout this exciting time.